 Find out the secrets of how business intelligence boosts operations and what BI tools and practices drive data analysis.

-Difference Between ERP Systems and BI Software
+Difference Between ERP and BI Systems

 Before we continue, it’s important to emphasize that a business intelligence solution isn’t the same as an enterprise resource planning (ERP) system you may have.